contensis/docs-management-http/content-types/field-validations.md

     "maxCount": {
         "value": 3,
         "message": {
-            "en-GB": "The value cannot contain more ts 3 elements" }
+            "en-GB": "The value cannot contain more than 3 node keys" }
     }
 }